 Depending on the age of the structure, the amount of maintenance that’s been done over time and the behavior of your tenants, your rental property might be in tip-top shape or might need a lot of TLC.

 If the property does need some presale work, you could be looking at spending thousands of dollars.
 For instance, what if the kitchen needs to be overhauled?
-A minor kitchen remodel costs an average of $23,452.
+A minor kitchen remodel costs tens of thousands of dollars in many states.
 And what if the air conditioner has seen better days?
 Installing a new one will set you back a pretty penny, according to HomeGuide.com.

 That’s not to mention possibly forking over thousands of dollars to spruce up the rental property by updating the landscaping, applying a fresh coat of interior paint, replacing the banged-up garage door, and tackling other improvement projects.

 Working with Sundae lets you skip all the cost, labor, and hassle involved in making your property look picture perfect.
 How so?
 Sundae will help you sell your property in its current condition.

 3. How to determine the property’s marketability